cirosantilli/linux-cheat/README.md

 # Linux Cheat ![logo](logo.jpg)

 Linux tutorials and cheatsheets.
 Minimal examples.
-Mostly user-land.
+Mostly user-land CLI utilities.

 Includes Linux concepts and utilities that work on Linux, not necessarily in the LSB.
 So this is a big dump of useful things, and when something gets big / useful enough, I split to another repository.